-The Voice of the Customer gives businesses the opportunity to listen to customers and the challenge of managing large amounts of data.
+The Voice of the Customer helps you listen to customers.
+It also gives you the challenge of managing large amounts of data.

-Voice of the Customer tools manage the data, collecting it from multiple sources and analysing it to understand the customer experience.
+Voice of the Customer tools manage the data.
+They collect it from multiple sources and present insights into your customer experience.

 They give you and your team time to reflect and act on what you hear.
-When you invest in a VoC tool and take action, you can expect improved retention and more sales.
+When you invest in VoC and a tool, you can improve retention and sales.
 In other words sustainable growth.